BradWBeer/clinch/README.md

 ### Textures

-A subclass of Buffer, textures abstract the 2D textures and allow easy access to their raw data.
-Textures have all the functionality of buffers but also have width, height and data format.
-Since it is a subclass of Buffer, use map/unmap or with-mapped-BUFFER.
+Textures abstract the 2D textures and allow easy access to their raw data.
+Textures can be loaded from files, drawn on with vector graphics or used as render targets.
+They use Pixel Buffer Object to make reading and writing faster.

 ### Shaders